umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 Naming secrets is subject to some restrictions to ensure that reserved words and application settings cannot be accidentally overwritten.

-Certain application settings should, however, be overwritten precisely under the auspices of security.
-Whereby it is now possible to overwrite the following three namespaces
+However, it is now possible to change parameters for namespaces related to adding a Simple Mail Transfer Protocol (SMTP) to the Umbraco CMS, saving the Umbraco Forms API key, or using ReChaptcha for Umbraco Forms.

+These namesspaces are:
 - Umbraco:CMS:Global:Smtp
 - Umbraco:Forms:Security:FormsApiKey
 - Umbraco:Forms:FieldTypes:Recaptcha

-These namespaces are relevant when adding a Simple Mail Transfer Protocol (SMTP) to the Umbraco CMS, saving the Umbraco Forms API key, or using ReChaptcha for Umbraco Forms.